Jake1510/ooip-tutorial-library/docs/index.md

 ## Want to contribute?

-Contributions are welcome!
-Feel free to get in touch and discuss how you can contribute your own examples or suggest inprovements to the project.
+Contributions are welcome! (soon) Feel free to get in touch and discuss how you can contribute your own examples or suggest inprovements to the project.

-I have created an examples section where people can share ther projects/ libraries with the controls/automation community.
-If you have something to add just let me know!
+I'm hoping to create an examples section where people can share ther projects/ libraries with the rest of the controls/automation community.
+If you have something you'd like to add just let me know!

 ## Repo Structure